-Our admissions process has been carefully designed so that we can understand every child’s academic abilities and attitude to learning along with their passions and talents.
-This holistic approach allows us to make sure every child is well suited to Embley life.
+Embley attracts those with the capacity to wonder in any and all things.
+Our admissions process has been designed so that children can show us their character, curiosity and passion for learning alongside their academic abilities.
+This approach allows us to make sure every child is well suited to Embley life.

-Families are encouraged to register their children as soon as possible.
-To do this, you will need to complete a short form and pay a non-refundable registration fee.
+To register for a place at Embley, please complete our online registration form and provide a non-refundable registration fee of £100 for the application.
 Your child will then be placed on the appropriate admissions application list (registration does not guarantee a place at the school).

-Taster days provide a perfect opportunity for children to discover Embley for themselves, meet their prospective classmates and teachers and take part in a range of lessons and experiences.
-We’ll also provide feedback to let you know how the day has gone.
-Due to Covid-19 measures, it may not always be possible to offer a taster day.
-However, we will offer opportunities for children to experience Embley in a range of ways virtually instead.
+Taster days provide a great opportunity for children to discover Embley for themselves, where they meet their prospective classmates and teachers and take part in a range of taster lessons and experiences.
+If you are registered with us then we will automatically send you more information about our taster sessions.

-Upon receipt of your registration, and with your permission, we will request a reference from your child’s current school.
-We may also ask to see a copy of your child’s latest school report.
+Upon receipt of your registration, we will request a reference from your child’s current school.
+We will also ask to see a copy of your child’s most recent school report.

 Prep School assessments

 Children applying for Reception and Year 1 will take part in a short numeracy and phonics/vocabulary test.
 Year 2 to 6 in our Prep School will be asked to complete a short written task and complete a computer-based cognitive ability test.
 Senior School assessments comprise an English written paper and a computer-based cognitive ability test.

 These assessments comprise an English written paper and a computer-based cognitive ability test.

 The cognitive ability test measures how a child can think in areas known to make a difference in achievement and learning.
 The test is split into four sections: verbal reasoning (words), quantitative reasoning (numbers), non-verbal reasoning (shapes) and spatial ability (objects and space).